NikolaMilosa/ntfs-undelete/CONTRIBUTING.md

 ## Acknowledgments

-We would like to express our gratitude to all contributors who help make ntfs-undelete better with their valuable contributions.
+I would like to express our gratitude to all contributors who help make ntfs-undelete better with their valuable contributions.

 Thank you for being a part of our community and happy contributing!